-The CTE code for Student A is entered as V1 in the attendance accounting system (one 60-minute class = V1).
+The CTE code for Student A is automatically generated from the school district list of courses and corresponding V codes as V1 in the attendance accounting system (one 60-minute class = V1).

 Student B is enrolled in one 120-minute per day CTE course.